jdmullin/PullToRefresh/README.markdown

 Things to be added still:
+* Add functionality to check that loadMore is below the fold
+* Configuration options so that you can load each independently
 * Function for callback when a tableView had rotated to update positioning/width
-* Configuration options so that you can load each independently
 * Theme support for the bottom
 * Correct alignment for horizontal views (centering of the text, primarily)